-Salary: New Mexico's MCSAP funded program consists of approx. two-hundred and nineteen (219) full and part time positions to include commissioned, civilian and administrative staff that conduct eligible activity.
+The NMDPS will utilize grant funding to support MCSAP personnel who work on behalf of the MCSAP.
+New Mexico's MCSAP funded program consists of approximately 232 full and part time positions to include commissioned, civilian and administrative staff that conduct eligible activity.
 The number of staff and assigned duties is subject to change and the number of staff below identified are for the budget purposes to meet the table requirements.
-These positions in tables are comprised of the following: One (1) Sergeant whom supervises the Compliance Review Program; three (3) Officers whom make up the Compliance Review Team; ten (10) Commissioned Officers; fifteen (15) Transportation Inspectors of which five are assigned to the Santa Teresa Port (US/Mexico Border); three (3) are assigned to New Entrant Program (one staff is a dual position as a new entrant auditor and compliance review; two (2) civilian IT position's, one assigned to the north and one assigned to the southern part of NM, both responsible for project oversight for all NMSP-CVE eligible projects and applicable software; two (2) administrative assistant positions whom are responsible for data que and crash report entry, collecting and archiving of inspection reports, coordination of training, inventory control and all other administrative duties assigned that assist in meeting the objectives and performance measurements of the MCSAP program; two (2) Management Analysts positions responsible for budgeting, reporting, activity validation and all grants management duties for the MCSAP program; and one (1) Accountant Auditor responsible for the financial oversite of these awards which includes, maintaining the federal and state side of the budget, reviewing and validating the request for reimbursements and filing financial reports.
+The positions in table are comprised of the following:

+One (1) Sergeant who will supervise the Compliance Review Program; three (3) Officers whom make up the Compliance Review Team; ten (10) Commissioned Officers; fifteen (15) Transportation Inspectors of which five are assigned to the Santa Teresa Port (US/Mexico Border); three (3) are assigned to New Entrant Program (one staff is a dual position as a new entrant auditor and compliance review; one (1) civilian IT technician position, assigned to the northern and southern part of NM, who is responsible for project oversight for all NMSP-CVE eligible projects and applicable software; two (2) administrative assistant positions whom are responsible for data que and crash report entry, collecting and archiving of inspection reports, coordination of training, inventory control and all other administrative duties assigned that assist in meeting the objectives and performance measurements of the MCSAP program; two (2) Management Analysts positions responsible for budgeting, reporting, activity validation and all grants management duties for the MCSAP program; and one (1) Accountant Auditor responsible for the financial oversite of these awards which includes, maintaining the federal and state side of the budget, reviewing and validating the request for reimbursements and filing financial reports.